-The last memory myself and my partner made in Snowdonia was to take the train up Snowdon.
-I would've walked if my Achilles tendonitis was not haunting me again.
+The last memory myself and my partner made whilst in Snowdonia was taking the train up Snowdon.
+I would've walked if my Achilles tendinitis was not haunting me again.

-My memory of the train journey up is of varying landscape - sheer drops and rising mountains, the heat in the carriage, the warmth of the sun on my neck, the sound of the engine, the seat being neither comfortable nor uncomfortable, dryness in my mouth, surrounded by strangers taking pictures on their phones and wondering if they found me as odd as I found them.
+My memory of the train journey up is of varying landscape - sheer drops and rising mountains, the sound of the engine, the heat in the carriage, the warmth of the sun on my neck, the seat being neither comfortable nor uncomfortable, dryness in my mouth, and being surrounded by strangers taking pictures on their phones, wondering if they found me as odd as I found them.

-We commented on how, when they got back on board after the 30 minutes at the top and waited for the train to leave, they passed the time looking at the photos they had just taken whilst we drank in the view some more.
+We commented on how, after they got back onboard and waited for the train to leave, they passed the time looking at the photos they had just taken whilst we drank in the view some more.

 How do we make memories?